grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Cloud tests from the CLI.md

    `k6 login` stores your API Token in a local config file to authenticate to k6 Cloud when running cloud commands.

-4. Run your test in the cloud.
+4. Run your test in the cloud. (`k6 cloud` will upload your script and any dependencies to our cloud automatically)

    <CodeGroup labels={["CLI", "Docker"]}>